This monograph series is currently a pilot project in partnership with Queen's University Library. This is a beta release of our website.

 Indexes are the responsibility of the author.
 The author should either complete the index on their own, or arrange for a professional indexer to complete that part of the manuscript after the peer review process has been completed.

 This press supports the elimination of sexual, racial, and ethnic stereotyping and refers all potential authors to the appropriate guidelines in The Canadian Style/Le guide du redacteur.
+We are committed to ensuring that our publications use inclusive language in all respects.

 Order of book elements (as needed)